Matafou/circul-mode/README.md

 # Landmarks

+This package provides so called "landmarks" to emacs.

-Landmark are a fast navigation facility for emacs.
+Landmarks are a fast navigation facility for emacs.
 It is based on emacs "registers" but it is much faster to use.
 The main idea is to attach (some kind of) registers to keyboard keys (typically a numpad key or an "f" key) instead of characters.
 Hitting just one key makes